Toma-Shops-2025/MyPartsRunner247/STRIPE_CONNECT_SETUP.md

 > "You must complete your platform profile to use Connect/accounts/overview to answer the questionnaire."

 ## Root Cause
-Stripe Connect requires the platform (MyPartsRunner) to complete their own onboarding before drivers can create accounts.
+Stripe Connect requires the platform (MY-RUNNER.COM) to complete their own onboarding before drivers can create accounts.

 ## Solution